-For a clinical diagnosis of any issue there has to be a level of distress to the person and/or that person experiences difficulties with their personal, intimate relationships with their partner.
+For a clinical diagnosis of any issue, there has to be a level of distress to the person and/or that person experiences difficulties with their personal, intimate relationships with their partner.
 What this means that if it is not a problem to you and it is not a problem to your partner then there is no problem.
 Others close to a couple or an individual may consider that strange behaviour, illness or disease warrants action and may coerce people into therapy.
-However all referrals to our service must come from the person or couple who want the therapy to help them resolve their difficulties.
-We do not accept referrals from family members or friends, however well intentioned.
+However, all referrals to our service must come from the person or couple who want the therapy to help them resolve their difficulties.
+We do not accept referrals from family members or friends, however well-intentioned.

 The Mary Clegg Clinic uses the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5 2013 (DSM-5) and the International Statistical Classification of Diseases and Related Health Problems (ICD-10), a medical classification list by the World Health Organization (WHO).
 They both contain codes for mental health issues and diseases, signs and symptoms and treatment protocols.
 They are a universally recognised authority for mental health diagnoses.
-However we always strive to provide you with gold standard, evidence based care and our programmes and treatment options are based on considerable clinical experience and expert supervision to the highest levels.
+However we always strive to provide you with the gold standard, evidence-based care and our programmes and treatment options are based on considerable clinical experience and expert supervision to the highest levels.
 We have outcome measures in place to ensure that your care is monitored and evaluated at every stage.

 Please do not self-diagnose.
 If you think that you may have a problem please discuss with your GP in the first instance or make an appointment to see a therapist at our clinic and you can be fully assessed using a multidisciplinary approach.
 This means that we may involve your GP in that assessment or other healthcare professionals.
-We will then discuss with you treatment options.
+We will then discuss with your treatment options.

-Mary Clegg, our Clinical Director, has extensive training and experience working with the physical and psychological aspects of sexual difficulties and has published in books and written peer reviewed articles on the topic.
+Mary Clegg, our Clinical Director, has extensive training and experience working with the physical and psychological aspects of sexual difficulties and has published in books and written peer-reviewed articles on the topic.
 She is generally recognised as an expert in the clinical management of sexual dysfunction.
-The Mary Clegg Clinic uses a holistic approach and can co-ordinate care for Clients with their General Practitioner and other allied healthcare professionals.
+The Mary Clegg Clinic uses a holistic approach and can coordinate care for Clients with their General Practitioner and other allied healthcare professionals.
 Using a multi-disciplinary approach modelled on the well renowned Porterbook Clinic protocols, the Mary Clegg Clinic is uniquely placed to offer one place to address your sexual problems.

 It may be in your body and/or mind but whatever the problem, we have many treatment options for you to explore – act now.